- 1 INTRODUCTION:

 - Easy finance should be made available to businesses engaged in large-scale industries.

 - Encourage people to opt for higher education and professional courses.
 This would enable them to come out of the poverty trap.
-An increase in their earning would result in increased collection in the form of direct and indirect taxation.
+An increase in their earning would result in the increased collection in the form of direct and indirect taxation.

 - Educated people are more likely to secure a respectable occupation.